Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions

 where $a=(\sqrt{1+\bd^\top \bd}-1)/\bd^\top \bd$.
 Hence, it holds that

 and

-As a result, the inverse matrices and square roots of matrices in stochastic representations given in Theorem \ref{th2} are function of population quantities only.
-Thus, independently of the length of the generated sample they all should be computed only once.
-This is not longer true when simulations are based on generating the realizations of the sample covariance matrix and the sample mean vector.
-Putting all these together, an efficient algorithm is obtained which allow us to generate samples of arbitrary large size from the sample distribution of $\hat{V}_{GMV}$, $\hat{R}_{GMV}$, $\hat{\btheta}$, $\hat{s}$, and $\hat{\bet}$ in a relatively small amount of time.
-Another important application of findings of Theorem \ref{th2} leads to an efficient way for sampling from the sample distribution of the optimal portfolio weights and their estimated characteristics which will be discussed in detail in the next section.
-These results will be used to assessed the finite-sample properties of the estimated optimal portfolio weights.
+In equations \eqref{sq_root1} and \eqref{sq_root2} the matrix inverse and square roots are functions of population quantities.
+They only need to be computed once, independently of the length of the generated sample.
+The same argument cannot be performed when simulations of the joint distribution are obtained through simulating the sample covariance matrix and the sample mean vector directly.
+Hence, Theorem \ref{th2} provides an efficient algorithm to generate samples of arbitrary large size from the joint distribution of $\hat{V}_{GMV}$, $\hat{R}_{GMV}$, $\hat{\btheta}$, $\hat{s}$, and $\hat{\bet}$ relative to simulating $\hat{\bSigma}$ and $\hbmu$ directly.
+The findings of Theorem \ref{th2} also leads to an efficient way of sampling from the sample distribution of the optimal portfolio weights and their estimated characteristics, which will be discussed in detail in the next section.